bandraszyk/awesome-ics/readme.md

 ### PropertyMultipleValue

 This  element needs to be attached to `Property` as `value`.
-It contains an array of `PropertyValue`s as value so more than one value of given type can be specified as `Property`\s value.
+It contains an array of `PropertyValue`s as value so more than one value of given type can be specified as `Property`'s value.
 The `PropertyMultipleValue`'s interface is as follows:

 ````
 PropertyMultipleValue